emnes/react-native/docs/QuickStart-GettingStarted.md

 > `javac -version` to see what version you have, if any.
 If you do not meet the JDK requirement,
 > you can
 > [download it](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html),
-> or use a pacakage manager to install it (e.g. `choco install jdk8`,
+> or use a package manager to install it (e.g. `choco install jdk8`,
 > `apt-get install default-jdk`).

 Android Studio will provide you the Android SDK and emulator required to run and test your React